-The suburb of Campsie is located in Sydney, the capital city of New South Wales.
-Bordered by the suburbs of Belfield, Croydon Park, Ashbury, Belmore, Canterbury, Kingsgrove, Clemton Park and Earlwood, Campsie is roughly 13 kilometres to the south-west of the CBD.
+The suburb of Waterloo and Campsie is located in Sydney, the capital city of New South Wales.
+Bordered by the suburbs of Belfield, Croydon Park, Ashbury, Belmore, Canterbury, Kingsgrove, Clemton Park and Earlwood, Campsie is roughly 13 kilometres to the south-west of the CBD and Waterloo is 4 km is away.

 In addition to rows of market stalls serving up everything from kimchi to pierogis to souvlaki, a number of other attractions take place during the festival.
 Cultural performances are held, which exhibit more about a particular country than just its culinary traditions, as well as live cooking demonstrations so guests have a hope of recreating the dishes they sampled at home.
 There is also a carving display using fruit and vegetables, rides available in Anzac Park, and an SBS Radio Stage.